 I think this is a great place for a pro/con list:

 - Up to 100% coverage

 - Easy to work with

 - Very flexible

 - Can shift as cable moves

 - Will not shift over time

 - Harder to work with (higher labor cost)

 - Can be stiff (depending on construction)

-So, to conclude – both brands are high quality and you cannot go wrong either way, but all things considered you might prefer Mogami if sound quality is your top priority but with the shielding differences consider Canare if you prefer the extra durability.
+So, to conclude – both brands are high quality, and you cannot go wrong either way.
+Still, all things considered, you might prefer Mogami if sound quality is your top priority, but with the shielding differences, consider Canare if you prefer the extra durability.